Viewing and interpreting reports

 Why are some of my year 6 students reported as year 7?

 e-asTTle reports are based on the funding year level of the student, rather than the instructional year level.
-Please ensure that the year level you want your students reported against is entered into e-asTTle as their year level.
-Instruction year level is used in e-asTTle for informational purposes only.
+Make sure the year level you want your students reported against is entered into e-asTTle as their year level.
+Instructional year level is used in e-asTTle for informational purposes only.

 Why is the attitude bar sometimes blank in the Multitest Console Report?